fossabot/config-service/README.md

 2. [Query filter builder](db/filter.go)
 3. [Projection builder](db/projection.go)
 4. [Update command generator](db/update.go)
-5. [Cache](db/cached_doc.go) rarely updated and frequently read documents.
+5. [Cache](db/cached_doc.go) for rarely updated and frequently read documents.

-*Note: Most endpoints will not need to use the `db` package directly, even when customized implementation is needed.
+*Note: Most endpoints will not need to use the `db` package directly.
-Customized handlers will find most of what's needed to implement customized handlers in the `handlers` package.*
+Most handlers will be able to implement even customized behavior using just the `handlers` package functions.*

 ## Adding a new document type handler
 - ### Todo List
-1. Add your the type to the [DocContent](/types/types.go) types constraint in the [types package](/types/types.go) and implement the [DocContent](/types/types.go) interface.
+1. Add the type to [DocContent](/types/types.go) types constraint and implement [DocContent](/types/types.go) methods.
+2. Add `bson` tags to the new type fields.
-2. Add the strings of the new type path and DB collection to [const.go](/utils/consts/const.go).
+3. Add the strings of the new type path and DB collection to [const.go](/utils/consts/const.go).
-3. Add a folder under the routes folder for the new type and add a new file with ```func AddRoutes(g *gin.Engine) ``` function that adds handlers for the new type.
+4. Add a folder under the `routes` folder for the new type and a file with ```func AddRoutes(g *gin.Engine) ``` function for setting up the `http` handlers for the new type.
-4. call the `AddRoutes` function in the [main.go](/main.go) file after the authentication middleware.
+5. call `myType.AddRoutes` function from [main.go](/main.go) after the authentication middleware.
-5. Add e2e [tests](#testing) the new type endpoint.
+6. Add e2e [tests](#testing) the new type endpoint.

 ### Using the generic handlers
-Endpoint handlers can use `handlers.AddRoutes` function and configure the routes [options](handlers/routes.go) without writhing customized handlers
+Endpoint handlers can configure the desired handling behavior by setting [routes options](handlers/routes.go) and calling the `handlers.AddRoutes` function.

 ```go